Erica Brescia Joins The Linux Foundation Board of Directors

 Ms. Brescia and Ms. Ruff will take the place of Larry Augustin and Bdale Garbee as At-Large Directors.
 Mr. Garzik replaces Matt Jones of Jaguar Land Rover.

 “The Board of Directors and the entire Linux Foundation organization are delighted to welcome Nithya, Erica and Jeff,” said Jim Zemlin, executive director.
 “They will help guide the strategy of The Linux Foundation, the home to some of the most successful open source projects and largest shared technology investment in history.
 The open source community at large and our nearly 800 members will benefit from the insight and expertise each of these individuals brings.
 We thank Larry, Bdale and Matt for their long and faithful service on the Board and look forward to their continued participation in the community.”

 Ms. Brescia is the co-founder and chief operating officer of Bitnami.
-With more than one million deployments per month, Bitnami provides the largest source of applications and development environments to the world's leading cloud service providers, such as Amazon AWS, Microsoft Azure, Google Compute Platform and Oracle Cloud Platform.
+With more than one million deployments per month, Bitnami provides the largest source of applications and development environments to the world’s leading cloud service providers, such as Amazon AWS, Microsoft Azure, Google Compute Platform and Oracle Cloud Infrastructure Classic.
 Prior to co-founding Bitnami, Ms. Brescia held various sales and management positions at T-Mobile, as well as working as a consultant with Chekiang First Bank in Hong Kong.
 She holds a B.S. in business administration from the University of Southern California.